 The production guarantee per acre is the approved yield per acre multiplied by the coverage selected by the insurer.

-If you maintain acceptable and good records, your insurance premium can decrease as approved yield increases.
+If you maintain acceptable and good records, your insurance premium can decrease as the approved yield increases.

 Acceptable records include: